The Lords of Resident Evil: Village Explained

 Still, she recognized his potential and returned his family’s factory to him so that he could do his own work with the parasite.
 Despite this, Heisenberg came to despise his creator and the other lords of the village, resenting that they were all just deemed failed experiments.
 It wasn’t long before he decided to start building an army and prepare for an eventual rebellion against his master.

 Born with a hereditary blood disease, Alcina went to Mother Miranda for help after hearing of the miracles the woman could perform.
 But instead of curing the disease, Miranda implanted the noblewoman with a parasite.
-This “Cadou” parasite mutated Alcina’s body, giving her incredible regenerative abilities, stopped her from aging, and made her near impervious to injury.
-However, these new abilities, also caused her to grow considerably, reaching a height of nine-foot and six inches tall.
+This Cadou parasite mutated Alcina’s body, giving her incredible regenerative abilities, stopped her from aging, and made her near impervious to injury.
+However, these new abilities also caused her to grow considerably, reaching a height of 9 feet and 6 inches tall.
 Additionally, to maintain her youth and regenerative abilities, she needed to consume blood from the living.

-With such deep, rich lore, it’s little wonder why Resident Evil: Village has become one of the biggest games of 2021.
+With such deep, rich lore, it’s little wonder why Resident Evil: Village was one of the biggest games of 2021.

 So, who is your favorite of the four lords?
 What do you hope to see from the recently announced DLC that will be coming in the future?
-Let Your Geek Sideshow and let us know in the comments below!
+Keep the conversation going over at side.show/geekgroup, and don’t forget to Let Your Geek Sideshow!